EHC Council votes to sell water and wastewater utility

 “A lot of hard work went into the agreement,” she said.
 “I believe it is fair and will be beneficial to the residents of Egg Harbor City.”

-The city now needs to present the proposed use of the purchase price to the Director of the Department of Community Affairs for approval while the New Jersey American Water Company needs to get an approval of the sale from the Board of Public Utilities.
+The city now needs to present the proposed use of the purchase price to the director of the Department of Community Affairs for approval while New Jersey American Water Co. needs to get an approval of the sale from the Board of Public Utilities.